carpegavin/The-Eunoia-Employee-Tracker/README.md

 ## `Description`

 * View your entire employee directory at once so that you have quick access to their information.
-Filter emplyees by name or role.
+Filter by name or sort alphabetically.

 <br>